Find the answer to your most frequently asked questions about EDGE certification and technical subjects.

-EDGE doesn’t use “credits” but instead works on a simple pass/no pass basis.
-When compared to a conventional building, your project must achieve at least a 20% reduction in each of the three resource categories to reach the EDGE standard.
-Depending on the level of ambition, you can design a zero-net carbon building.
+EDGE doesn’t use “credits” but instead works on a pass/no pass basis where the project must achieve at least a 20% reduction in each of the three resource categories to reach the EDGE standard.
+Depending on the level of ambition, you can design an EDGE Advanced building (where at least 40% energy savings are achieved) or a zero-net carbon building.

 If my building is certified at the design stage, am I all set?

 A certificate at the design stage is preliminary.
 A building must be reviewed again by a trained EDGE auditor and a site audit performed after the completion of the project to achieve EDGE certification.
 This is in case any changes have been implemented during the construction process.